exotica-jewelry/multietch-dev/archetypes/blog/index.md

 year: '{{ .Date | dateFormat "2006" }}'
 month: '{{ .Date | dateFormat "2006-01" }}'

-# Post images: At least one image is highly recommended, as the first image
+featured_image:
-# listed will be used as the header image and when shared on social media.
+  file: '' # Recommended.
+Used as a header, and when sharing on social media.
-images:
-  - ""
+  caption: '' # Markdown can be included here

 ---